Your Gut Is Talking to You (And It's Not Just About Food): The Gut-Brain Connection and Mental Health

 A note on trauma, food, and body trust

-If you grew up in chaos, food might have been the only thing you could control—or not control at all.
+If you grew up in chaos, food might have been the only thing you could control, or not control at all.
 Some people cope with trauma by restricting, binging, numbing out, or disconnecting from hunger signals.
 Others feel stuck in fight-or-flight, making digestion nearly impossible.

+There's nothing wrong with you.
+Your body adapted.
+And it's never too late to reconnect with it.
 Trauma-informed therapy can help you rebuild that trust, gently and without shame.

 Final thoughts: Listening to your gut is an act of healing